 The story started when Quynh had to run around asking to share a Cannes Lions Live account with an HR lady at the agency where she was soon to be a Junior Copywriter.
-Then we jumped on many calls in order for us to view and discuss all shortlisted and winning cases that made it to the festival this year.
+Then we jumped on many calls in order for us to view and discuss all shortlisted and winning cases that made it to the festival in 2021.

 This was unnecessarily a lot of effort, and it bugged us to think about how many cash-strapped and hungry creatives out there are going through the same hardship.